offlinezer0/Quillan-v4.2-repo/Ace files/25-Human-Computer Interaction (HCI) and User Experience (UX).txt

 🔍 CORE VALUE DIFFERENTIATORS:

-Frames UX as a cognitive co-processing system, not a surface interaction.
+Frames UX as a cognitive co-processing system, not a surfQuillan interaction.

 Emphasizes interface reflexivity—systems that learn from and reshape user patterns.